WPDevelopers/embedpress/src/readme.txt

 = ALSO CHECK OUT THE PUBLISHPRESS PLUGIN =

-If you like EmbedPress, then consider checking out [PublishPress](https://pressshack.com/publishpress/).
+If you like PublishPress Embeds, then consider checking out [PublishPress](https://pressshack.com/publishpress/).
 The PublishPress plugin is essential for any WordPress site with multiple writers.

 PublishPress is a plugin with several tools that help your team stay organized: